wumm-project/OpenDiscovery/TRIZ-Cup/2020/README.md

   - ContestantsQuestionnaire-2020.docx
   - ContestantsQuestionnaire-2020.pdf

-* LaTeX versions of the exercises in Russian and English and a translation to German in separate documents.
-  - Exercises-ru.pdf
-  - Exercises-ru.tex
-  - Exercises-en.pdf
-  - Exercises-en.tex
-  - Exercises-de.pdf
-  - Exercises-de.tex

 * Information letter about the results of the contest and translations to English and German in a single document.
   - Results.docx